JiyoungLee90/Legal-Text-Classification/README.md

 - Extracted features from the text data using pre-trained word embedding models.

-- Optimised and compared machine learning classification models built on different feature matrix by varing hyperparameters not only in machine learning models but also preprocessing methods, etc.
+- Optimised and compared machine learning classification models built on different feature matrices resulting from varing preprocessing methods and word embedding vectors.

 ## Code and Resources Used